jwplayer/jwplayer-documentation/docs/api/errors-reference.md

 <a name="media-hlsjs"></a>
 ### Media Playback HLS.JS
+An error occured while reproducing content with our HLS.JS Provider.

 |Error Code|Reason|Deprecated Error Message (Prior to 8.4.0)|
 |---|---|---|
 |<a name='230001'></a> 230001 | Occurs when a live stream has stalled for more than 30 seconds.
 The timeout can be configured at setup using config.liveTimeout. | The live stream is either down or has ended|